 The small size of single domain antibodies turns out to be very useful for the biotech industry.
 One extremely beneficial property is the thermal and chemical stability due to the absence of the crosslinking disulfide bonds that link the polypeptide chains of full size antibodies together.
 The small size of the single domain antibodies is useful in applications where the antibody needs to penetrate into tissue or to be rapidly cleared from the system.
 Also, the single domain antibodies derived from sharks are longer and floppier than regular full-size antibodies, which is useful for reaching antigen epitopes otherwise obscured by steric hindrance.

 Single domain antibodies can be harvested from camels or sharks who have been intentionally and repeatedly exposed to the target antigen.
-Another method, that is more similar to monoclonal antibody production, involves cloning of the variable domain antibodies from immunized animals and selecting targets from a phage library.
+However, another more humane and in many ways easier method, that is more similar to monoclonal antibody production, involves cloning of the variable domain antibodies from immunized animals and selecting targets from a phage library.
 Another effective method is the production of recombinant single domain antibodies in E.coli hosts.
 The recombinant technique allows for the creation of single domain antibodies fused with a fluorescent tag or the creation of linked antibodies with two antigen recognition sites.
 From there, the door opens to a variety of creative fusion antibodies, especially when a custom antibody can be engineered from a tandem single domain antibody joined to a custom Fc region.
 Suddenly, anything seems possible.